 Historians say that Oktoberfest originated in 1810 as a wedding feast over in Bavaria.

 But who cares about little details like that?
-For my part, I'd rather think it was a celebration of the arrival of hearty-eating-season.
-By the way, despite the name, Oktoberfest is held during the last two weeks of September!
+Despite the name, Oktoberfest is held during the last two weeks of September.

 Setting the Stage and Activities